 Minor in Computer Science

-The minimum number of credits required for the minor: 22.
-A minor in computer science may be obtained by successfully completing the following courses with a cumulative grade point average of 2.0:
+Minimum number of credits required for the minor: 22.
+A minor in computer science may be obtained by successfully completing the following courses with grades of C or better:

 COS 160 Structured Problem Solving: Java

 COS 170 Structured Programming Laboratory

 COS 161 Algorithms in Programming